-We can easily see that, in this context, a solar system is a composed object.
+We can easily see that, with this approach, a solar system is a composed object.
 Its components can be either planets or other (smaller) solar systems.
-If a solar system is built joining two solar system it becomes a new solar system that can be, in turn, added to another solar system and so on.
 The solar system is then a composite, whose components can be other composites or non-composed objects (the planets).
 We call them leafs.
+Not surprising, there is a Pattern for it: the Composite pattern, whose structure is illustrated in Figure 10++.1.